P ≠ NP Proof

 the particular fixed running time P(n) of a specific restricted type X

-program cannot be computed in any fixed poly(n) upper bounded number of
+program cannot be computed within any fixed poly(n) upper bounded number

-deterministic computational steps.
-Hence, an instance of the XG-SAT cannot be
+of deterministic computational steps.
+Hence, an instance of the XG-SAT cannot

 “– The author assumes